Stakewolle/status-validator-bot/README.md

 /start - opens a welcome message and basic info

+/help - opens a basic info about the bot and link to Stakewolle chat

 /wallet - opens a list of your wallets and _Add address_ and _Remove address_ buttons

 Add address - adds new wallet